GEORGIA O'KEEFFE (1887-1986)

 SCARCITY

-- O’Keeffe first painted the cottonwood trees in Abiquiu for two only years, from 1943 to 1945, and only created a small handful of paintings for this core series.
-Many works from this Cottonwood Tree series are now in museums like the Butler Institute of American Art and the Brooklyn Museum.
+- O’Keeffe first painted the cottonwood trees in Abiquiu for two only years, from 1943 to 1945, and only created nine paintings for this core series.
+Of these, 6 are held in permanent museum collections, with only 3 remaining in private hands.

 Paintings of Cottonwoods, Trees, and Abiquiu in Museum Collections